bullhorn/rest-api-docs/source/includes/_entity.md

 }]
 ```

-### Associated Effective Dated Entity Fields
+### Associated effective-dated entity fields
-Effective Dated Entity fields requested via an associated object can be specified by a specific date by using the effectiveOn parameter.
-Every Effective Dated Entity field requested in this way will be requested based on the specified date.
+When requesting effective-dated entity fields via an associated object, use the efectiveOn parameter to limit the request to a specific date.

+In the examples, Location is an effective-dated entity field requested from an associated Placement.
+The effectiveOn value is applied to the requested Location.

 ``` shell
 curl -X GET \